freenode/web-7.0/content/kb/general/cloaks.md

 Title: User and project cloaks
 ---
-There are two types of "cloak" which can be set on accounts on freenode; both replace the hostname/IP displayed when you are connected (but only when you're identified to NickServ - see below).
+There are two types of cloak which can be set on accounts on freenode; both replace the hostname/IP displayed when you are connected (but only when you're identified to NickServ - see below).

-There are also gateway cloaks, which are automatically applied if you're connecting from certain providers, gateways or web IRC clients, whether or not you are identified to NickServ, and which override unaffiliated cloaks..
+There are also gateway cloaks, which are automatically applied if you're connecting from certain providers, gateways or web IRC clients, whether or not you are identified to NickServ, and which override unaffiliated cloaks.

 Project cloaks
 ==============
 Project cloaks typically take the form `project/role/user`, for instance `freenode/staff/bigpresh` (however, some take othe forms).
 They are designed to demonstrate that the user is connected to the project in some way.
-Different projects use cloaks for various roles - some only use them for their "core" team, some will assign "user" cloaks as well.
+Different projects use cloaks for various roles - some only use them for their core team, some will assign user cloaks as well.

 Project cloaks can only be requested by a registered group contact of an already [registered group](pages/groupreg) - they should contact a member of